MarkWieczorek/mapmanager/_posts/2015-08-02-find-points-panel.md

  For a selected row

  - 'shift + right-arrow' to commit the 'Guess' to the destination (dIdx).
+This will connect the source and destination objects together, making them persistent.
  - 'del' key to remove the connection.
+This will remove persistence between the source and destination objects.
+ - 'ctrl + p' to set the selected point at the global pivot.
+This is not used for spines.

 ####Tips